saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

     - For **ASG**, it includes `GroupInServiceInstances`, `GroupPendingInstance`

 - Custom metric (yours to push):
-    - Basic Resolution: 1 minute resolution
+    - Basic Resolution (default): 1 minute resolution
     - High Resolution: all the way to 1 second resolution
     - Include RAM, application level metrics
     - Make sure the IAM permissions on the EC2 instance to push the logs and the metrics.